Want the perfect workout program?Take Quiz

 This treatment primarily treats hypogonadism, a condition in which the body cannot produce enough testosterone, leading to symptoms such as low sex drive, erectile dysfunction, fatigue, and reduced muscle mass.

 Testosterone therapy is available in several forms, including injections, skin patches, gels, pellets, and tablets.
 The most common forms of TRT are injections and skin patches.
+Head to our article on the 8 Best TRT Benefits to learn more about this treatment option and what it does for you.

 Testosterone therapy can help improve symptoms associated with low testosterone levels.
 However, testosterone therapy also carries potential risks and side effects.